 Precision and Recall are valuable metrics that are widely used across the industry.
 Still, they have a massive drawback.
 They produce two values that must be first analyzed separately and then together (check out the PR-curve page to learn more about the tradeoff between these metrics) to better understand an algorithm’s performance.
 So, to overcome this disadvantage, Data Scientists came up with a way to combine Precision and Recall into an aggregate quality metric.

-To define the term, in Machine Learning, the F-beta score (or F-measure) is a Classification metric featuring a harmonic mean of Precision and Recall.
-To evaluate a Classification model using the F-beta score, you need to have:
+To define the term, in Machine Learning, the F-score (or F-beta score, or F-measure) is a Classification metric featuring a harmonic mean of Precision and Recall.
+To evaluate a Classification model using the F-score, you need to have the following:

 Unfortunately, F-measure is not an intuitive metric, especially when considering its formula.
 Moreover, the F-beta score does not have any 'physical' meaning, for example, Accuracy is a fraction of the predictions that a model got right - the F-measure does not have such an explanation.
 It only makes the situation more challenging.
 So, we suggest you trust the Data Scientists using this metric daily that F-measure is helpful and trustworthy, and do not try to dive deeper unless you are really interested.